HoppyCat/AIEDB/README.md

   - Generated hundreds of permission-safe starting images per agent using the ReFace app.
   - Upscaled outputs with Topaz Labs for professional-grade quality suitable for MidJourney.
   - Fed the refined images into MidJourney using advanced prompts from the custom Prompt Pack (https://github.com/HoppyCat/prompt-pack), enabling rapid production of consistent, high-value character images across many styles.
-- **Visual Progression Note**: The evolution from these earliest images to the refined later versions can be seen in the attached “Final-Evolution-Realistic” file.

 ## May 27, 2023: Galaxie’s Official “Birthdate” & First Public Presentation
 - Settled on a single, unique look for Galaxie and locked it in.